garylirocks/quickrefs/microsoft-entra-id.markdown

   - By default, all users (including guests) can invite guests, if this is turned off, you can assign "Guest Inviter" role explicitly to users
   - You can create either a allow list or a deny list to control what external domains are allowed
 - How guest user sign in:
-  - Guest user won't have credentials saved in your tenant, they will login via another AAD, an email code, SMS code, Google/Facebook account, etc
+  - Guest user won't have credentials saved in your tenant, they will login via another Entra, an email code, SMS code, Google/Facebook account, etc
-  - By default these IdPs are configured: Azure AD, Microsoft Account, Email one-time passcode
+  - By default these IdPs are configured: Entra, Microsoft Account, Email one-time passcode
   - If you invite an Gmail account, by default the user would sign-in with one-time passcode, after you add Google as an IdP (you need Client ID and Client Secret), then the user sign in with Google's sign-in experience
   - You can customize the Terms of Use the invited user needs to agree
   - The user is usually redirected to My Apps portal (`https://myapps.microsoft.com/?tenantid=<tenant-id>`)
-- Guests can be granted any AAD roles, just like members
+- Guests can be granted any Entra roles, just like members

 <img src="images/azure_ad-external-identities.png" width="600" alt="Guest users" />